Sleep Plans

 1:1 sleep Coaching

-The full sleep package costs £150.
-For this, you will receive a consultation of up to 90 minutes (either in person in Chichester, London or online).
+The consultation will usually be online but can be facilitated in person in Chichester or London.
 Following this you will receive a bespoke sleep plan which will be sent to you within 48 hours of your first session.

-Any subsequent sessions required will be charged at £110.
+Any subsequent sessions required will be charged at £90 for 60 mins.

 For support with corporate sleep, please get in touch to discuss your requirements.